jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 ## Pagination

-In the same way we lookup inside the context parameter to extract the search query, to enable specific page results we need to inspect this object and look for a `page` key.
+Similar to how we look up inside the context parameter to extract the search query, to enable specific page results we need to inspect this object and look for a `page` key.

 Back inside `getInitialProps` we check for this value in the `query` property and construct the correct URL to hit the service.